-The latest set of unaudited accounts is for the year to 31 March 2018.
-When available, copies of the audited accounts may be obtained from the Managing Director, City Parking (Glasgow) Limited Liability Partnership, Third Floor, 5 Cadogan Square, Anderston Centre, Glasgow G2 7PH.
+The latest set of audited accounts is for the year to 31 March 2018.
+Copies of the audited accounts may be obtained from the Managing Director, City Parking (Glasgow) Limited Liability Partnership, Third Floor, 5 Cadogan Square, Anderston Centre, Glasgow G2 7PH.